sczyh30/xdu-spm-parknshop/README.md

 ParkNShop - 2017 XDU SPM Final Assignment

+> Note: this repository only contains the backend code.

 Technology:

 - Spring Boot 2.0 (with Spring 5.0, Spring WebFlux, in asynchronous, reactive pattern)